TutorialsLast Updated Jul 1, 202410 min read

 uvicorn app.main:app --reload

-Now that you have validated that your API runs successfully, go ahead and create a Dockerfile for your application.
+Now that you have validated that your API runs successfully, create a Dockerfile for your application.

 Creating a Dockerfile